tstoegi/MicroWakeupper/README.md

 **Why did I make it?**

 The MicroWakeupper will run your projects on battery for years.
 Your ESP/Wemos will only wakeup or turn on (and consume current) if the connected switch, button or PIR sensor was toggled/triggered.
-During the rest of the time the ESP is in deep sleep mode or (optionally - J2 cutted) completely off.
+During the rest of the time the ESP is in deep sleep mode or (optionally - J2 cut) completely off.

 **Current consumption**

-Default - uncutted Jumper J1 (Wemos in DeepSleep): ~254uA (0,254mA)
+Default - uncut Jumper J1 (Wemos in DeepSleep): ~254uA (0,254mA)

-Cutted Jumper J1 (Wemos turned off - no DeepSleep): ~55uA (0,055mA)
+Cut Jumper J1 (Wemos turned off - no DeepSleep): ~55uA (0,055mA)

-If you don't need VBatt measurement (J2 cutted) you can reduce current: ~7uA (0,007mA)
+If you don't need VBatt measurement (J2 cut) you can reduce current: ~7uA (0,007mA)

 (Measurement done at VBatt 3,7V)